9316 Old Keene Mill Road, Suite A

 Even when a seller makes the disclosures under the law, you, as a buyer, must still diligently attempt to satisfy yourself that the condition of the property is acceptable to you.
 Disclosures given by a seller are limited to the seller's actual knowledge of defects.
 It is still usually your responsibility to discover latent defects unknown to the seller.

 Unless you have both the time and expertise to poke around and evaluate the structure and all its important systems, experts should be retained to inspect the property and give you the peace-of-mind assurances you need.
 These experts can identify both major and subtle flaws in the structure, evaluate the true extent of deficiencies, and estimate the remaining useful life of appliances, heating and cooling equipment, roof, etc.

 You should also seek assurances that the water and sewage disposal systems are satisfactory, that the property improvements are free from termites or other destructive insects, and that there is no dangerous presence in the home of toxic insulation or radon gas.

 You should include a contingency in your contract which allows you to have professionals inspect and test the property and its systems before the contract is final.
 If the property passes the tests and inspections, the transaction can go forward to closing.
 If the property fails, you should give the seller an opportunity to correct the defects, reduce the sales price, or to give you a cash credit at closing which will allow you to correct them later.
-If you and the seller cannot agree, then the contingency clause should allow you to
+If you and the seller cannot agree, then the contingency clause should allow you to cancel the contract.

 You should participate in all inspections to learn about the property and so you can properly evaluate the reports.
 The seller should also participate to offer information to you and the inspector about any of the inspector's findings.
 If your contract is terminated because of an inspection contingency, copies of the reports should be given to the seller for future use.